Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/schema-creation.md

 # XDM Schema

-Experience Data Model (XDM) schemas are a set a rules that defines and validates the customer experience data format in Adobe Experience Platform.
+Experience Data Model (XDM) schemas are a set a rules that define and validate the customer experience data format in Adobe Experience Platform.
 XDM schemas are composed of one class and zero or more mixins.
-For more information on XDM Schemas, see [XDM System overview](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/xdm_system/xdm_system_in_experience_platform.md) and [Basics of schema composition](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/schema_composition/schema_composition.md).
+For more information about XDM Schemas, see [XDM System overview](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/xdm_system/xdm_system_in_experience_platform.md) and [Basics of schema composition](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/schema_composition/schema_composition.md).
 For information on creating your own schema, see the tutorial on [Create a schema using the Schema Editor](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/schema_editor_tutorial/schema_editor_tutorial.md).

 ## Sample schema for mobile extension